numpy/numpy/doc/source/reference/arrays.ndarray.rst

 A segment of memory is inherently 1-dimensional, and there are many different schemes for arranging the items of an *N*-dimensional array in a 1-dimensional block.
-Numpy is flexible, and :class:`ndarray` objects can accommodate any *strided indexing scheme*.
+NumPy is flexible, and :class:`ndarray` objects can accommodate any *strided indexing scheme*.
 In a strided scheme, the N-dimensional index :math:`(n_0, n_1, ..., n_{N-1})` corresponds to the offset (in bytes):